jonathanstowe/Audio-Silan/README.md

 This is free software.

-Please see the LICENCE file in the distribution
+Please see the [LICENCE](LICENCE) file in the distribution

-© Jonathan Stowe 2015, 2016, 2017, 2019
+© Jonathan Stowe 2015 - 2021